Robert Mann

 In Anne Chapman’s inquest, this idea of him breaking the rules was supported as his duties were described as those of a watchman who managed the mortuary but wasn’t meant to handle the dead or touch the bodies.

-After the murders, all we know about Mann was that he died in 1896 of phthisis (tuberculosis).
+All we know about Mann in the years after the murders was that he died in 1896 of phthisis (tuberculosis) – a common fate for workhouse residents in the 19th century.

 The Evidence Against This Theory